Frequently Asked Questions

 In the writing world, a big part of getting feedback on your work comes through “workshopping.”
 This means that you share your work with the group and get feedback in a particularly designated session.
 This can be a scary experience.
 This is why in our program we “unsilence the traditional workshop,” which means that we offer alternatives to the traditional workshop model that empower each student to feel safe and have their own voice (you can learn more about this below).
 You will also receive a deep immersion in inspiration, craft, creativity, and words that will serve as inspiration for your entire semester.

-The residency is held online via Zoom and is accessible asynchronously as well as synchronously to accommodate people who cannot take off from work every day.
+The residency is held online via Zoom and is accessible asynchronously to accommodate people who cannot take off from work every day.
 You do not need to travel to Iowa to attend but can sit in on events from the comfort of your own living room wherever you are.
 Students are required to attend about a set amount of events and receive an additional two weeks to complete their assignments and view missed sessions via Vimeo.
-The residency is intensive in the first two weeks but mostly asynchronous on weekends.
-We hope that you can take off from work at least some of this time even for the day-time classes because our schedule is quite delicious and enjoyable.
+We hope that you can take off from work at least some of the synchronous and onboarding sessions, because our schedule is quite delicious and enjoyable.
+This is also your chance to meet your peers and your faculty!
 However, you can view all residency sessions asynchronously as well, if you have any scheduling conflicts due to work or family obligations.
-It is highly recommended to try to be there live online so you can meet the writers and ask questions and engage in discussion.
+It is highly recommended to try to be there for live online sessions so you can meet the writers and ask questions and engage in discussion.
 You are not required to be there every day or attend every session, and you can make up sessions if you cannot attend live.
 We have set up the schedule as flexibly as possible to accommodate those with full-time jobs and/or other family or work commitments so it will be possible for everyone to join.

 Morning sessions: 10 AM - 12 noon CT (one event per morning)